aisingapore/PeekingDuck/README.md

 <img src="diagrams/node_types.drawio.svg">

 A **pipeline** governs the behavior of a chain of nodes.
 The diagram below shows the pipeline used in the previous demo.
 Nodes in a pipeline are called in sequential order, and the output of one node will be the input to another.
 For example, `input.live` produces "img", which is taken in by `model.yolo`, and `model.yolo` produces "bboxes", which is taken in by `draw.bbox`.
+For ease of visualisation, not all the inputs and outputs of these nodes are included in this diagram.

 <img src="diagrams/yolo_demo.drawio.svg">